-This survey course will study how British authors discussed both the urban and rural environments in Britain from 1750 until the present, moving through the Romantic Period, Victorian Age, Modernism, and works of the twentieth century.
-Texts we study will introduce students to important literary figures from each period and examine how literary authors use urban and rural environments to address domesticity, gender, economics, class structures, and disabilities; however, students are also encouraged to examine other areas of interest related to the literary works.
-We will observe how authors use specific environments/spaces to critique social conditions and how class structures in Britain react and behave within different spaces-the natural environment and the socially and manually constructed.
+This survey course will study how British authors discussed urban and rural environments from 1750 until the present, moving through the Romantic Period, Victorian Age, Modernism, and works of the twentieth century.
+Texts we study will introduce students to important literary figures from each period and examine how literary authors use urban and rural environments to address gender, sexuality, economics, social/class structures, and disabilities; however, students are also encouraged to examine other areas of interest related to the literary works.
+We will observe how authors use specific environments/spaces to critique social conditions and how class structures in Britain react and behave within different spaces-the rural and urban.

-In addition to anthologized writers, we will explore a wide range of genres including short stories, novels, poetry, letters, plays, and children's literature.
+In addition to novelists, we will explore a wide range of genres including short stories, poetry, letters, plays, children's literature and selections from larger works.
 Students will also delve into resources, offered by the Bodleian library, the British library, and our own University of Florida library databases.
 Students will also learn how to engage secondary literary critical resources into their literary analyses.